Torfajökull

-Torfajökull (Icelandic for "Torfi's glacier"; [ˈtʰɔrvaˌjœːkʏtl̥]) is a rhyolitic stratovolcano, caldera (central volcano) and complex of subglacial volcanoes, located north of Mýrdalsjökull and south of Þórisvatn Lake, Iceland.
+Torfajökull (Icelandic for "Torfi's glacier"; [ˈtʰɔrvaˌjœːkʏtl̥]) is a rhyolitic stratovolcano, with a large caldera (central volcano) capped by a glacier of the same name and associated with a complex of subglacial volcanoes.
 Torfajökull last erupted in 1477 and consists of the largest area of silicic extrusive rocks in Iceland.
+This is now known to be due to a VEI 5 eruption 55,000 years ago.

+Geography

+The volcano is located north of Mýrdalsjökull and south of Þórisvatn Lake, Iceland.
+To its south-west is the volcano and glacier of Tindfjallajökull and almost directly to its west is the volcano of Hekla.
+Adjacent to the southern edge of its glacier of Torfajökull it has a peak of 1199 m but the south-eastern caldera margin also extends to the glacier of Kaldaklofsjökull which is on the western slopes of a peak called Háskerðingur that is 1281 m high.
+Laufafell dome at 1164 m is at the north-western edge of the Torfajökull volcanic system and almost halfway between Hekla and the glacier of Torfajökull.

+Volcano

-The volcano's eruption around 870, a combined bimodal eruption (rhyolite-basalt) with additional engagement of the Bárðarbunga-Veiðivötn volcanic system, has left a thin layer of easily recognized mixed tephra all over Iceland (Landnámslag).
-This layer makes it possible to determine the exact dates of many archeological finds by so called tephrochronology, like in the Reykjavík 871±2 museum.
+The volcano's eruption around 870, a combined bimodal eruption (rhyolite-basalt) with additional input from a Bárðarbunga-Veiðivötn volcanic system dyke, has left a thin layer of easily recognized mixed tephra all over Iceland, the Settlement Layer or Landnámslag.
+This layer makes it possible to determine the exact dates of many archeological finds by tephrochronology, and such have been dated in The Settlement Exhibition, Reykjavík City Museum to before 877 ± 2 CE.
+There was another bimodal eruption in March 1477.